Bayesian Non-stationary Linear Bandits for Large-Scale Recommender Systems: Introduction

-MAB is a robust framework to model and solve sequential decision-making problems \cite{Robbins52:SAS}.
+In this paper, we take advantage of an online framework, namely Multi-Armed Bandit (MAB) \cite{Robbins52:SAS}, to build a recommender system and address the efficiency and robustness challenges mentioned above.
 The seminal MAB problem portrays a finite set of arms and a player.
-The player sequentially pulls one arm at each time $t$.
-Upon pulling each arm, the player receives a random reward produced by an unknown generating process.
+The player sequentially pulls one arm at each decision-making round.
+Upon pulling an arm, the player receives a random reward produced by an unknown generating process.
 The goal is to maximize the total accumulated reward over a finite time horizon.
 The Contextual Multi-Armed Bandit (CMAB) problem is one of the extensions of the seminal MAB problem \cite{Maghsudi17:MAB}.
 In the CMAB framework, each arm associates with a context vector.
 At each round of decision-making, the player observes these contexts before selecting an arm.

-Contextual bandits serve as a solution to address the challenges in a variety of domains, including healthcare \cite{Durand18:CBF}, information retrieval \cite{Bouneffouf13:CBF}, recommender systems \cite{Tang13:AAF}, and anomaly detection \cite{Soemers18:ATC}; nonetheless, there remain some open issues.
-Often, real-world problems have a large scale with high-dimensional contextual information.
-For example, in modern recommendation systems, several items are available to recommend to a massive number of users where a high-dimensional context vector represents each item and/or each user \cite{Mahadik20:FDB}.
-The majority of the current contextual bandit-based solutions are, however, not appropriately scalable.
-Thus, they are not capable of dealing with such scenarios.

-To this end, we consider a multi-armed bandit problem where the number of arms is large and the context vectors have high dimensions.
-The state-of-the-art methods that address such a problem suffer from two main shortcomings: (i) excessive computational complexity and (ii) weak regret performance.
-The currently proposed approaches \cite{Abbasi11:IAF,Chu11:CBW,Auer02:UCB,Agrawal13:TSF} achieve a regret bound that depends directly on the dimension of the context vectors; consequently, the regret scales as a factor of the context vectors' dimension.

-We confine our attention to the CMAB problem with linear payoffs; that is, we assume that there is an unknown parameter vector $\boldsymbol{\theta}_{\ast} \in \mathbbm{R}^{n}$ so that the reward of each arm $a$ is given by $r_{a,t} = \boldsymbol{\theta}_{\ast}^{\top} \boldsymbol{x}_{a,t} + \eta_{t}$, where $\boldsymbol{x}_{a,t} \in \mathbbm{R}^{n}$ is the associated context to arm $a$ at time $t$ and $\eta_{t}$ is the noise term.
-The goal is to learn the unknown parameters as the player sequentially observes the new context vectors, pulls a new arm, and obtains a reward.
-To achieve this goal, we develop a novel algorithm that maps the context vectors into space $\mathbbm{R}^{d}$ with a lower dimension $d < n$, thereby reducing the complexity as we update the model parameters.
-In contrast to the state-of-the-art research, our proposed algorithm guarantees an upper regret bound that depends on the lower dimension $d$ instead of the original dimension $n$.
-Thus, our policy is specifically suitable for the case of CMAB problems with high-dimensional context vectors.